syncfusion-content/asp.netmvc-docs/aspnetmvc/Chart/Chart-Types.md

 ### Cylindrical Chart

-To render a cylindrical chart, set the [`columnFacet`](../api/ejchart.html#members:series-columnfacet) property as "cylinder" in the chart series along with the series type.
+To render a cylindrical chart, set the **ColumnFacet** property as "Cylinder" in the chart series along with the series type.

 The following chart types can be rendered as cylinder in both 2D and in 3D view.